PssThemes/shop/resources/client/tasks.md

     step 2. filter the products form shop.. to only the ones with 1 external category.
         Q: Do i filter with all products or relevant products?
         Option1: Filtering with all products.. means i get all of tshop products.. and i ensure i dont escape anyone..
-        Option2: Relevant products means only the ones wich have an extenral cateogry on them that is present on firebase.
+        Option2: Relevant products means only the ones witch have an extenral cateogry on them that is present on firebase.

         So given a relevant product.. with 1 category on him.. this means that category is not empty by design.
-        So we are interestted in products.. that have no categories on them.
+        So we are interested in products.. that have no categories on them.
         Aaa ok,.

         So Given that a product has no categories on him.. and given that is included in the list of relevant products... is this something which logically can happen?